Approximation algorithms for Steiner Tree Augmentation Problems: Our Techniques

 \begin{lemma}[Bounding loss through restriction] Given an instance of STAP, let OPT be the optimal value and $OPT_{\gamma}$ be the optimal value over all $\gamma$-restricted solutions.
 Then for all $\varepsilon > 0$, there exists $\gamma(\varepsilon)= 2^{\lceil{{\frac{1}{\varepsilon}}\rceil}}$ such that

 \end{lemma}

-This ensures that we can generate Hyper-TAP instances with only constant sized hyper-links, which allows us to find the greedy local move used in the local search algorithm in polynomial time using dynamic programming.
+This ensures that we can generate Hyper-TAP instances with only constant-sized hyper-links, which, in particular, allows for computing the greedy local move used in each iteration of the algorithm in polynomial time.

+To prove Theorem~\ref{th:stap}, we use the idea of \cite{TZ2022} to convert the relative greedy algorithm into a non-oblivious local search algorithm which achieves a better approximation guarantee.
+The crux of the improvement is that the local search algorithm is able to leverage the gains by dropping links that are added during the course of the algorithm, rather than just those in the initial up-link solution.

+However, the decomposition theorem (Theorem~\ref{thm:decomposition}) only applies to up-links.
+To get around this, we can associate to each link $f$ in a STAP solution $F$, a set of up-links $W_f$ which are responsible for covering the same tree edges as $f$.
+These are called witness sets.
+Throughout the algorithm, we maintain a feasible STAP solution $F$ and a collection of witness sets $W_f$ for $f \in F$ such that $U := \bigcup_{f \in F} W_f$ is feasible.
+Whenever we add a collection of links to our solution $F$, we also add the associated witness sets to $U$, as well as drop up-links from witness sets which are unnecessary for $U$ to be feasible.
+Finally, when the witness set of a link $f$ becomes empty, we can remove $f$ from our solution without disrupting feasibility.

+The approximation ratio that this method provides is related to maximum size of a witness set.
+If the maximum size of a witness set is $W$, it yields an approximation ratio of $H_{W} + \varepsilon$, where $H_W = \sum_{i = 1}^W \frac{1}{i}$.